sygongcode/scumi-for-sci-RNAd-seq3/README.md

 This feature is useful for some noisy data, e.g., the CEL-Seq2 data that could have barcode switch issues.
 The `--expect_cell` parameter specifies the expected number of cells in the input bam file, and the `--force_cell` parameter forces scumi to ouput the number of cells specified by `--expect_cell`.
+If the set of cell barcode whitelists is known, scumi can only consider these cell barcodes by specifying `--cell_barcode_whitelist=$cell_barcode_whitelist`, where `$cell_barcode_whitelist` is an one column text file with the whitelist of cell barcodes (without header).

 For many scRNA-seq protocols (e.g., sci-RNA-seq, 10x chromium, InDrop, and CEL-Seq2), the cell barcodes are drawn from a pool of known candidate cell barcodes.
 For example, for the sci-RNA-seq data, the RT-barcodes (cell barcode one) are drawn from 384 candidate cell barcodes.